sveawebpay/java-integration/README.md

 ## 1. createOrder
 Creates an order and performs payment for all payment forms.
 Invoice and payment plan will perform a synchronous payment and return a response.
-Other hosted payments, like card, direct bank and other payments from the *PayPage*, on the other hand are asynchronous.
+Other hosted payments, like card, direct bank and payments from the *PayPage*, on the other hand are asynchronous.
 They will return an html form with formatted message to send from your store.
 For every new payment type implementation, you follow the steps from the beginning and chose your payment type preffered in the end:
 Build order -> choose payment type -> doRequest/getPaymentForm